How Much Do Paralegals Make? Plus Other FAQs About This Legal Career Answered

 Where do paralegals work?

-Most paralegals work directly in law offices, though a small percentage work for the state or federal government or in the finance and insurance sector, according to the BLS.1 However, the biggest variation in work environment is determined by the specialty a paralegal chooses within the legal field.
+Most paralegals and legal assistants work directly in law offices, though a small percentage work for the state or federal government, or in the finance and insurance sector, according to the BLS.1 However, the biggest variation in work environment is determined by the specialty a paralegal chooses within the legal field.

 - Family law paralegals, who spend much of their time interacting directly with clients